GkWare-e-K-Streamguru/TFTP/README.md

 The server allows up- and downloads and displays progress information on the console.

+## Security / Code quality
+This is an engineering tool that is ~10 years old.
+It was never meant to be more than an engineering tool.
+Do not run the TFTP server on a machine that is reachable over the internet unless you are absolutely sure that you know what you are doing.

 ## How to use the client
 The client can replace the standard windows TFTP client.
 The commandline is compatible to the TFTP.EXE that ships with some of the OS versions with just a few extensions for the extra-supported extensions.